BradB132/MaPL/Generator/README.md

 xcodebuild
 ```
 Then check the [Executable](./Executable) directory for a symlink to the executable, as well as the MaPL API that can be used for accessing the schema and XML data.

+## Examples
+Example code-generation templates can be found in the [Templates](./Templates) directory.